Der Ring des Nibelungen: composition of the music: Götterdämmerung

 The composition of Götterdämmerung proceeded without much difficulty, as Wagner was now thoroughly familiar with his musical material and his enlarged orchestra.
 There was a brief interruption over Christmas, but the work was resumed early in the new year (on 9 January 1870).
 The second complete draft – the orchestral draft – was begun just two days later and Wagner worked on both drafts together.
 It was not until 5 February 1871 that the completion of Siegfried allowed him the time to concentrate on Götterdämmerung.

-By the summer of 1871 both drafts of the Prologue and Act I were finished and Wagner had begun the preliminary draft of Act II.
+By the summer of 1871 both drafts of the prologue and act 1 were finished and Wagner had begun the preliminary draft of act 2.
 The orchestral draft was not begun, however, until 18 November of the same year.
-Act II was completed by the end of the year.
+Act 2 was completed by the end of the year.

-Sometime in 1871 or 1872 Wagner made a verse draft of the so-called Schopenhauer Ending for Act III of Götterdämmerung, though it was not destined to be used.
-This was not the only change he made to the text of Act III.
+Sometime in 1871 or 1872 Wagner made a verse draft of the so-called Schopenhauer ending for act 3 of Götterdämmerung, though it was not destined to be used.
+This was not the only change he made to the text of act 3.
 While setting this act to music, he decided that Gutrune should die (in earlier drafts she merely fainted).
 During rehearsals for the world premiere at Bayreuth in 1876 Wagner even pointed out to his assistant Heinrich Porges the exact measure in which she expires.

-Work on the preliminary draft of Act III began on 4 January 1872, followed shortly thereafter by the orchestral draft.
+Work on the preliminary draft of act 3 began on 4 January 1872, followed shortly thereafter by the orchestral draft.
 The former was finished on 9 April and the latter on 22 July.
-In April of that year, the Wagners left Tribschen and settled in Bayreuth, the small town in Bavaria where a festival theatre was to be constructed for the premiere of the Ring.
+In April of that year, the Wagners left Tribschen and settled in Bayreuth where the Bayreuth Festspielhaus was to be constructed for the premiere of the Ring.
 A year later, on 28 April 1873, they moved into Wahnfried, Wagner's new mansion in Bayreuth.